urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 27. The Spider and the Bird
-> **Target Words**: `actually, bite, coast, deal, desert, earthquake, effective, examine, false, gift, hunger, imagine, journey, puzzle, quite, rather, specific, tour, trip, value`
+> `actually, bite, coast, deal, desert, earthquake, effective, examine, false, gift, hunger, imagine, journey, puzzle, quite, rather, specific, tour, trip, value`

 There was once a very big spider.
 If a bug got into his web, he would examine it.
 However, he didn’t eat the bug right away.
 He asked the bug a question first.
 It was always quite a difficult puzzle.
 If the bug’s answer was correct, he let it go.
 If not, he ate it.
 One day, a small bird on a journey flew into the spider’s web.
 The spider couldn’t imagine eating a bird.
 It was so big!
 But his hunger was too great.
 He said to the bird, “If you cannot give me a specific answer, I will eat you.”